shaunairbills-del/Valentines-card.io/README.md

-this is a fan edit from giksaw's valentine's card.
+this is an edit from giksaw's valentine's card.
 All credits to him